loresalm/foldable-daybook/README.md

   - ⚠️ If you input any other day, weeks will run for 5 days from that day
   - Example: Starting on Wednesday = Wednesday to Sunday weeks
 - `nb_weeks`: Number of weeks to generate
-  - ⚠️ If you input an odd number, an extra week will be added
+  - ⚠️ If you input not a multiple of 4, extra weeks will be added
-  - Two weeks are printed per page, so we keep it even!
+  - Two weeks are printed per page, which is 4 per sheet.

 ## 🎨 Features